PythonNest/PyNest/ReadMe.md

         self.providers = [ProductsService]
         self.controllers = [ProductsController]
 ```

+This module can be registered and used in your application.
+Once the module is registered, the controller routes will be available at the specified path.

 This 5 components are the minimum required to create a module that works with the ORM.
 There are many more options of how you can design your modules and which databases you can use, but this is the default basic structure.